hassanmohaideen/InterviewPrep/README.md

 ### Min/Max Heaps
 * Think about using this in the reverse way.
 Instead of just getting the minimum value, we can get the Kth largest value.
   * We can use a max heap to get the Kth smallest value.
+* Min/Max heaps have other applications
+  * K way merge of K sorted arrays
+  * Determining how many meeting rooms are needed for given intervals
+* Think about using this when you need to get the minimum value of the next thing happening
 # Algorithms
 ## BFS
 * This can be used for finding the shortest path from A to B